-- If the billing period on your bill reflects electricity consumption both before and after the date of the electricity rate change, your consumption will be automatically separated and charged at the different rates.
-You are not being charged twice for the same usage.
+- If the billing period on your bill reflects electricity consumption both before and after the November 1 rate change, your consumption will be automatically separated and charged at the different rates.
+You're not being charged twice for the same usage.

 - 8: Delivery